Killing of Trayvon Martin: Aftermath

 Days after the Zimmerman trial verdict had been announced, several dozen activists known as the Dream Defenders began to camp outside Governor Rick Scott's office in the Capitol, demanding that the governor call the legislature into special session to pass what the activists called The Trayvon Martin Civil Rights Act, which would repeal the Stand Your Ground law, outlaw racial profiling, and discourage the use of zero tolerance policies in schools.
 As the occupation entered its second week, Governor Scott maintained that he would not order a special session of the legislature.

 Democratic leaders in the Florida legislature, Senate Minority Leader Chris Smith and House Minority Leader Perry Thurston also called on the governor to convene a special session of the legislature, in order to overhaul or possibly repeal the Stand Your Ground provisions of Florida's self-defense laws.
 Senator Smith said that the verdict in the Zimmerman trial showed the adverse effect of the Stand Your Ground law.

 On July 19, six days after the verdict, President Barack Obama gave an impromptu 20-minute speech in the White House Press Room, in which he spoke about the trial and about race relations in the United States.
 Obama said that he identified with Trayvon, that "Trayvon Martin could have been me, 35 years ago."
 He also said that black men in the United States, including himself, commonly suffered racial profiling.

-A week after the verdict, peaceful rallies and vigils were held in more than 100 cities nationwide to protest racial profiling, demand the repeal of Stand Your Ground laws, and call for a federal trial of Zimmerman for violations of civil rights laws.
+A week after the verdict, peaceful rallies and vigils were held in more than 100 cities nationwide to protest against racial profiling, demand the repeal of Stand Your Ground laws, and call for a federal trial of Zimmerman for violations of civil rights laws.